SPECTR

 Open Claim Registry

-Every quantitative result on this site maps to a claim ID (C-DISCOV-XXX, C-CORE-XXX) in a public test registry.
-The tests are deterministic, seeded, and re-runnable.
-Retracted claims are documented with root causes, not removed.
-Honest failures are part of the record.
+Every quantitative result on this site maps to a claim ID in a public test registry.
+Tests are deterministic, seeded, and re-runnable.
+Claims that turn out wrong are listed honestly with their root causes, not removed.